Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ### Executables

-As some packagers have already done, the executable should be called `raku`.
+As some packagers have already done, the executable should be called `rakudo`, since `rakudo` is the name of the implementation.  `raku` and `perl6` should be symlinks.
-With symlinks / hard links added as appropriate to keep the old executable names working.
 If at all technically possible, running a script using the `perl6` as the executor, should provide a DEPRECATED warning at some point.

-Since `rakudo` is the name of the implementation, the main executable that is created in the build process should have that name.  `raku` and `perl6` should be symlinks.

 ### Extensions